AaroneGeorge/RISEbot/README.md

 # RiseBot
-A discord bot made for specialized for programmers
+A discord bot specialized for programmers

 ADD TO YOUR SERVER : https://risebot.netlify.app/